 Yes, but the evidence for the effectiveness of these options on the wrist and hand is limited.

 Hyaluronic acid is a naturally occurring substance in bones and joints.
-Injection of hyaluronic acid into the joint improves pain.
-In addition, we think it might act as a lubricant to reduce pain.
+Injection of hyaluronic acid into the joint can help alleviate pain.
+Additionally, we believe it may serve as a lubricant to reduce pain.

-We obtain Platelet-rich plasma or PRP from whole blood.
-First, the blood is spun, so the cells are separated from the plasma.
+We obtain Platelet-rich plasma (PRP) from whole blood.
+First, the blood is spun, allowing the cells to be separated from the plasma.
 We then isolate the plasma from the cells and inject it into the joints.
-While there is good evidence for use in knee arthritis, there is little evidence in wrist and hand arthritis.
+While there is good evidence for its use in knee arthritis, there is limited evidence for its use in wrist and hand arthritis.
 Nevertheless, some doctors are using PRP in the hand when people want to avoid surgery.

 Final word from Sportdoctorlondon about a cortisone shot in hand for arthritis

 Overall, wrist and hand arthritis is expected as we age.
 We use a combination of hand therapy, topical anti-inflammatory treatment, and a cortisone injection.
-Generally, we suggest an injection with ultrasound to improve effectiveness and reduce side effects.
-You should ensure the practitioner performing your injection has a medical degree and ultrasound experience.
+Generally, we recommend using ultrasound-guided injections to enhance effectiveness and minimise side effects.
+Ensure that the practitioner performing your injection has a medical degree and experience with ultrasound.